 The Benefits of a Drug-Free Workplace

 For employers, having a drug-free workplace is paramount to employee wellness and safety at work.
-Every year, the National Institute on Drug Abuse (NIDA) hosts the National Drug and Alcohol Facts Week to educate people about the effects of substance abuse.
+October is National Substance Use Prevention Month and every year, the National Institute on Drug Abuse (NIDA) hosts the National Drug and Alcohol Facts Week to educate people about the effects of substance abuse.
 By offering free resources and connecting individuals with experts on the subject, NIDA works to counteract many of the misconceptions about drug and alcohol use.

 This week is also the perfect opportunity to discuss the impact of drugs and alcohol in the workplace and the importance of creating a safe environment for employees.
 We’re here to share some of the most pivotal statistics around substance use on the job and the many benefits to employers who create and support a drug-free workplace.